The Newberry opens in downtown Great Falls

-GREAT FALLS — The Newberry in downtown Great Falls is officially open, with country music artist Sawyer Brown headlining on Monday, November 8.
+GREAT FALLS — The Newberry in downtown Great Falls is officially open, with country music artist Sawyer Brown headlining a sold-out show on Monday, November 8.

 Indie rock band Blue October will play on November 14th.
 In January, comedian Steve-O will perform the venue’s first comedy show.